keliansl/real-estate-analysis-france/README.md

 - Comparisons of price trends with and without outliers

 ## 📂 Project Structure
+Note: This notebook was not intended for public viewing as it was not originally created for a portfolio.
+It is in French and may appear a bit messy.
 - `notebooks/` → Jupyter Notebook for data preprocessing
 - `sql/` → SQL queries for data aggregation in BigQuery
 - `reports/` → Looker Studio report (PDF)